Our boat test the the Rivamare. The Rivamare proves that going back to the basics can be a smart move.

 So to turn up at

+Our boat test of the Riva Rivarama.
 The real mind-boggler was the finish.
 It was gorgeous, even a little mystifying, like somebody’d taken ten blocks of modern, high-end Milanese decor, inexplicably refined it into the essence of all things Italian, then poured the result into the hull of a sexy, souped-up speedboat.
-I blinked, allowing my eyes to wander across the aviation-style cabinets that circumscribed the interior.